melihcanndemir/ZScore/README.md

 In text analysis, this measures how unpredictable or informative the text is.
 Higher entropy indicates more diverse, unpredictable text, while lower entropy suggests more predictable, repetitive text.

+## 🌐 Internationalization

+The application supports multiple languages:
+- English (default)
+- Turkish

+Language settings are automatically saved and restored between sessions.
+You can switch languages using the language toggle in the navigation bar.

+## 📱 Mobile Support

+The application is fully responsive and optimized for mobile devices:
+- Adaptive layout for different screen sizes
+- Touch-friendly interface
+- Hamburger menu for navigation on small screens
+- Optimized reading experience on mobile devices

 ## 📜 ZScore Manifesto
 Learn about the philosophy and design process behind this project.
 🔗 [Read the manifesto](./zscore-manifesto.md)